ryanb8/quadri/README.md

 1. Player 1 picks a piece for Player 2 to place.
 2. Player 2 places that piece.
-3. Player 2 then picks a piece for player 1 to place
+3. Player 2 then picks a piece for player 1 to place.
-4. Player 1 places that peice.
+4. Player 1 places that piece.
 5. Repeat until someone places a piece which makes a quadri!

 ## Contributing